githubtraining/introduction-to-github-apps/responses/02_request-info-install-success.md

   1. I'll merge your changes when you've committed

 <hr>
-<h3 align="center">After you update this PR, i'll go ahead and merge this in for you.
-Look for my response below</h3>
+<h3 align="center">After you update this pull request, I'll merge this in for you.
+Look for my response below.</h3>